 In what has started to become a yearly ritual, the NC Rate Bureau often proposes a large overall increase in rates.
 Then, consumers push back and the Insurance Commissioner rejects the increase or accepts a much smaller increase.
 In some cases they even agree to a decrease.

 Therefore, competition in the marketplace is not the primary tool for consumers to keep insurance rates low.

 The best consumer protection is to make sure that the Insurance Commissioner knows we are paying attention.
 That’s why it’s important to know a few facts:

 - Public input – Consumers have a right to express their opinions on rates.
-Between NC REALTORS and homeowners, more than 6,000 people have emailed NC Insurance Commissioner Mike Causey during this rate review process.
+Between NC REALTORS and homeowners, more than 6,000 people emailed NC Insurance Commissioner Mike Causey during the last rate review process.